-- Law schools and the legal profession are currently strongly dominated by a form of orthodox liberal ideology which advocates a centralized and uniform society.
+- Law schools and the legal profession are currently strongly dominated by a form of orthodox liberal ideology which tends toward and often advocates a centralized and uniform society.
 While some members of the academic community have dissented from these views, by and large they are taught simultaneously with (and indeed as if they were) the law.

-- The Federalist Society for Law and Public Policy Studies is a group of conservatives and libertarians interested in the current state of the legal order.
+- The Federalist Society for Law and Public Policy Studies is a group composed mainly of conservatives and libertarians interested in the current state of the legal order but welcomes members of any political affiliation.
 It is founded on the principles that the state exists to preserve freedom, that the separation of governmental powers is central to our Constitution, and that it is emphatically the province and duty of the judiciary to say what the law is, not what it should be.
 The Society seeks both to promote an awareness of these principles and to further their application through its activities.

 DU Law Chapter of the Federalist Society TWEN site